Nuclear arms race: Warhead development

 Both governments spent massive amounts to increase the quality and quantity of their nuclear arsenals.
 Both nations quickly began the development of thermonuclear weapons, which can achieve vastly greater explosive yields.
 The United States detonated the first hydrogen bomb on November 1, 1952, on Enewetak, an atoll in the Pacific Ocean.
 Code-named "Ivy Mike", the project was led by Edward Teller, a Hungarian-American nuclear physicist.
 It created a cloud 100 mi wide and 25 mi high, killing all life on the surrounding islands.
 Again, the Soviets surprised the world by exploding a deployable thermonuclear device in August 1953, although it was not a true multi-stage hydrogen bomb.
 However, it was small enough to be dropped from an airplane, making it ready for use.
 The development of these two Soviet bombs was greatly aided by the Russian spies Harry Gold and Klaus Fuchs.

 On March 1, 1954, the U.S. conducted the Castle Bravo test, which tested another hydrogen bomb on Bikini Atoll.
 Scientists significantly underestimated the size of the bomb, thinking it would yield 5 megatons.
 However, it yielded 14.8 megatons, the highest yield ever achieved by an American nuclear device.
 The explosion was so large the nuclear fallout exposed residents up to 300 mi away to significant amounts of radiation.
-They were eventually evacuated, but most experienced radiation poisoning; one person was killed, a crew member on a Japanese fishing boat which was 90 mi from the bomb test site when the explosion occurred.
+They were eventually evacuated, but most experienced radiation poisoning; and one person was killed, a crew member on a Japanese fishing boat which was 90 mi from the bomb test site when the explosion occurred.

 The Soviet Union detonated its first "true" hydrogen bomb on November 22, 1955, which had a yield of 1.6 megatons.
 On October 30, 1961, the Soviets detonated a hydrogen bomb with a yield of approximately 58 megatons.